 major and is not designed to be completed before applying to Memorial’s

 Rad Tech program.
 This will allow students who are using Financial Aid

 and VA benefits to take recommended elective courses beyond the general education

 prerequisites.
 These also can help them gain points in the application

 process until and if they are accepted into Memorial’s program.

-Be sure to sit down with your CP&A Program Advisor and Faculty Advisor to plan out how to best meet the prerequisites for our program.
+Be sure to sit down with your A&T Health Sciences Program Advisor and Faculty Advisor to plan out how to best meet the prerequisites for our program.